jfecher/ante-website/content/blog/why_effects.md

 ```

 Most languages call this a state effect and it is generic over the type of state to use.

-In our case we can instantiate it as `Use Context`.
-We can define a handler to provide
-the initial state value like so:
+We can define a handler to provide the initial state value like so[^2]:

 ```ante
 state (f: Unit -> a can Use s) (initial: s): a =